jeffreykegler/hoonlint/misc/whitespace.md

 Reanchoring is a method of conserving indentation.
-We call the original rune-ish, the one that is to be reanchored, the **reanchored rune-ish*.
+We call the original rune-ish, the one that is to be reanchored, the **reanchored rune-ish**.

 Typically, a rune-ish is its own
 "anchor" rune-ish for indentation purposes, but Hoon takes advantage of some opportunities to move the anchor column closer to the left margin.
 Not all rune-ishes participate in reanchoring.
-Which do, and which do not, are described in the individual cases.
+Which do, and which do not, are specified in the individual cases.

 The anchor column depends